StoxLSTM: A Stochastic Extended Long Short-Term Memory Network for Time Series Forecasting: Experiments

 We study the effect of patching combined with channel independence (P + CI), series decomposition (SD), stochastic latent variables (stochastic), and the SSM structure on forecasting performance, with results summarized in Table \ref{tab:4}.
 P-sLSTM is employed as a baseline to compare against the SSM design integrated within StoxLSTM.
 For the model without patching and channel independence, the look-back length is reduced to 96 steps (compared to 336 steps for the other models) to prevent overfitting and reduce training time and memory consumption.
 Additionally, xLSTM-Mixer is included as the state-of-the-art benchmark for xLSTM-based models.

 Experimental results clearly demonstrate that all components—series decomposition, patching, channel independence, stochastic latent variables, and the SSM structure—contribute positively to the overall performance of StoxLSTM.
 Focusing first on the SSM modeling aspect, both the original StoxLSTM and its variants without stochastic latent variables (w/o Stochastic) and without series decomposition (w/o SD) consistently outperform P-sLSTM across all experiments, achieving lower MSE and MAE.
 This confirms that the state space model enhancement to the xLSTM architecture plays a crucial role in improving forecasting performance.
-Moreover, compared to the w/o Stochastic variant, StoxLSTM with stochastic latent variables generally achieves better and more stable prediction results, indicating that modeling latent states as random variables better captures the underlying temporal dependencies in time series data and enhances robustness.
+Moreover, StoxLSTM with stochastic latent variables generally achieves better and more stable prediction results.
+Notably, the Solar-Energy and ETTm1 datasets exhibit higher randomness, with forecastability values \cite{wang_timemixerpuls_2024, goerg_forecastable_2013} of 0.33 and 0.46, respectively, while the Electricity dataset shows lower randomness, with a forecastability of 0.77.
+The performance improvements attributed to stochastic latent variables are more pronounced on the Solar-Energy and ETTm1 datasets compared to the Electricity dataset.
+This demonstrates that modeling latent states as stochastic variables effectively captures the inherent randomness in time series, enabling better forecasting accuracy and robustness, particularly for datasets with stronger stochasticity.
+This indicates that modeling latent states as stochastic variables effectively captures the inherent randomness in time series, leading to enhanced forecasting accuracy and robustness, especially for datasets with stronger stochasticity.
 In contrast, the model variant without patching and channel independence exhibits notable instability: while it achieves excellent results in certain scenarios, its performance deteriorates significantly in others.
 This suggests that patching and channel independence not only improve robustness but also enable the model to effectively handle longer look-back lengths under constrained computational and memory resources, thereby reducing the risk of overfitting.